RaduMarcel/EspressoViews/README.md

 - EspressoViews merges the results of many SQL statements and displays them in a data tree, which can be expanded and collapsed by the user.

-- Its human friendly [approach][Ideas] allows you to connect a, theoretically, unlimited number SQLs to a report as simple as adding phrases to a text.
+- It is [designed][Ideas] to connect a theoretically unlimited number SQLs to a report as simple as adding phrases to a text.

 - More About?
 Check the [Wiki][Wiki] pages!